lvyl9909/lvyl9909.github.io/_pages/home.md

 project that aims at delivering an AI-powered planner system to support farmers' decisions on forage, grazing livestock, and farm sustainability.
-I lead the research on data quality and explainability, where we develop systematic framework and methods to evaluate of key farm production data, diagnose and repair potential data quality issues, and investigate their root causes to improve future data management and ensure effective use of machine learning models from a data-centric perspective.
+I lead the research on data quality and explainability, where we develop systematic framework and methods to evaluate key farm production data, diagnose and repair potential data quality issues, and investigate their root causes to improve future data management and ensure effective use of machine learning models from a data-centric perspective.